- Home

 - Once you establish tax residency abroad, your home country coverage may be revoked

-- Non-EU countries are not covered at all
+- Non-EU countries aren’t covered at all

 Canadian provincial health plans: